zhang2333/light-crawler/README.md

 ```
 ### Crawler Property

-In light-crawler,crawling page is called `task`.Task will be put into task-pool and be executed in order.
+In light-crawler,requesting page is called `task`.Task will be put into task-pool and be executed in order.

 * `settings`: crawler's basic settings
  * `id`: crawler's id,integer or string，defalut: `null`